River Surface Patch-wise Detector Using Mixture Augmentation for Scum-cover-index: Introduction

-After a few days of rainfall, combined sewer overflows (CSOs) have suddenly occurred at the upstream of the river owing to scum and the highly dispersed residential living environment.
-The river’s odor and external economic effects on the landscape are then caused by organic mud, or "scum" that appears on the river’s surface.
-Mizuta et al. [8] proposed a method for monitoring scum in urban river’s tidal area.
+After a few days of rainfall, combined sewer overflows (CSOs) suddenly occur at the upstream of the river owing to scum and the highly dispersed residential living environment.
+This organic mud or ``scum" that appears on the river’s surface contributes to the river’s odor and has external economic effects on the landscape.
+Mizuta et al. [8] proposed a method for monitoring scum in an urban river’s tidal area.
 The 805 split lattice color images with a 20 $\times$ 20 pixel size were automatically used by the fixed point camera to determine whether or not scum was present.
-The accuracy to identify the scum ranged from 58 to 88 percent using this straightforward neural network model with one hidden layer.
-The input variables include the 45 features of statistics and 25, 50, and 75 percentiles for each pixel’s RGB components.
+The accuracy for identifying the scum ranged from 58 to 88 percent using this straightforward neural network model with one hidden layer.
+The input variables included the 45 features of statistics and 25, 50, and 75 percentiles for each pixel’s RGB components.
 Additionally, they included input features like bridges and fences as reflected background features that were visible on the water surface.
 Although this was a preliminary version of the scum monitoring method, there is still room for accuracy enhancement and generalization to deep learning algorithms for pixel-by-pixel classification, also known as semantic segmentation, such as the U-Net [9].
 Nakatani et al. [10] studied detailed observations of scum using multiple cameras and sediment surveys in a tidal river to understand the generation and floating behavior of scum using the U-Net.
 They discovered evidence that the local flow may have a significant impact on the spatial-temporal behavior of the scum owing to the tide level.
-Semantic segmentation is unquestionably a possible option for a roughly scum monitoring method.
-If we use the marine debris object type [11,12], which includes bottle, can, hook, and tire, the U-Net with the ResNet34 backbone was still the best performing model.
-However, it has not always high accuracy with a value of Intersection of Union 0.748.
+Semantic segmentation is unquestionably a possible option for a rough scum monitoring method.
+If we use the marine debris object type [11,12], which includes bottles, cans, hooks, and tires, the U-Net with the ResNet34 backbone was still the best performing model.
+However, it has not always scored high accuracy with a mean Intersection of Union, 0.748.